Trevor Horn: 1971–1979: Early work

-At 21, Horn relocated to London and took up work by playing in a band which involved re-recording top 20 songs for BBC radio due to the needle time restrictions then in place.
+At 21, Horn relocated to London and took up work by playing in a band, which involved re-recording top 20 songs for BBC radio owing to the needle time restrictions then in place.
 This was followed by a one-year tenure with Ray McVay's big band, included performances at the world ballroom dancing championship and the television show Come Dancing.
 Horn also joined the Canterbury Tales, a group based in Margate, and spent time in Denmark where he ended up broke.
 His mother sent him money for his return journey.
 He also worked as a session musician for rock groups and jingles.
 At 24, Horn began work in Leicester, where he had a nightly gig playing bass at a nightclub and helped construct a recording studio.
 He produced songs for local artists, including a song for Leicester City F.C.

 By 1976, Horn had returned to London.
 He played bass in Nick North and Northern Lights, a cabaret and covers band, which also featured the keyboardist Geoff Downes and the singer Tina Charles.
 Horn formed Tracks, a jazz fusion band inspired by Weather Report and Herbie Hancock, with the future Shakatak drummer Roger Odell, before he left to play in Charles's backing band.
 Also in the band were the keyboardist Geoffrey Downes and the guitarist Bruce Woolley, both of whom Horn later worked with in the band the Buggles.
 Horn and Charles entered a short relationship, and Horn learned from her inspiring producer Biddu.

 In the mid-1970s, Horn worked for a music publisher on Denmark Street, London, producing demos.
 From 1977 to 1979, Horn worked on various singles as a songwriter, producer, or orchestra director, but without profit.
 Among his first was "Natural Dance" by Tony Cole and "Don't Come Back" by Fallen Angel and the T.C.
 Band, featuring Woolley as songwriter, which Horn produced under the name "T.C.
 Horn".
 He wrote "Boot Boot Woman", the B-side to the Boogatti single "Come Back Marianne".
 In 1978, Horn wrote, sang, and produced "Caribbean Air Control" under the pseudonym Big A, which features Horn pictured as a pilot on the front sleeve.
 In 1979, a full studio album, Star to Star, by Chromium, a "sci-fi disco project", was released.
 It featured Horn and Downes as songwriters and producers, and Horn's future Art of Noise bandmate Anne Dudley on keyboards.
 Other artists that Horn worked with included Woolley, John Howard, Dusty Springfield ("Baby Blue"), and the Jags ("Back of My Hand").
-Horn achieved his first production hit when "Monkey Chop" by Dan-I reached No. 30 on the UK Singles Chart in 1979.
+Horn achieved his first production hit when "Monkey Chop" by Dan-I reached No. 30 on the UK singles chart in 1979.